Raaaj2005/derivatives-pricing-engine/README.md

 A few decisions worth knowing if this comes up in conversation:

-- **Antithetic variates over other variance-reduction techniques.** Simple to implement correctly, and it directly attacks the main source of MC noise here — sampling error in the first moment of the standard normal draws — without needing a control variate model.
+- **Antithetic variates over other variance-reduction techniques.** Simple to implement correctly, and it directly attacks the main source of MC noise here, sampling error in the first moment of the standard normal draws, without needing a control variate model.
 - **Vega threshold for the Newton-Raphson→bisection switch is deliberately conservative (`1e-8`).** Deep ITM/OTM options can have Newton-Raphson overshoot badly since the price surface is nearly flat in σ there; bisection trades speed for a convergence guarantee.
-- **Theta is reported per calendar day, Vega and Rho per 1% move** — matching how they're typically quoted on a trading desk, rather than the raw per-unit mathematical derivative.
+- **Theta is reported per calendar day, Vega and Rho per 1% move**, matching how they're typically quoted on a trading desk, rather than the raw per-unit mathematical derivative.
-- **No external pricing libraries** (e.g. QuantLib) — the point of this project was to implement the math directly, not to wrap an existing solution.
+- **No external pricing libraries** (e.g. QuantLib), the point of this project was to implement the math directly, not to wrap an existing solution.

 ## Possible extensions